 ( One of the best books to read on starting an offshore corporation is Tax Haven Roadmap, by Richard Czerlau )

-There are two types of licensing for running an online wagering operation.
+There are two types of licensing for running an internet wagering operation.
 First and foremost is the gaming license.
 This is a government license which grants authority to the wagering establishment to take wagers and bets.
 The second is a software license.
-This is a license from an Online Gambling Software Provider to utilize their wagering software.
+This is a license from an Internet Gambling Software Provider to utilize their wagering software.
 Further below is a list of companies that provide software.

 Usually the Online Gambling Software Provider charges a software licensing fee.
 Most also take a percentage of the take for each month's revenues of the casino as well (otherwise known as a royalty fee).
 Some offer marketing services, while some require it as part of the agreement.
 Some offer equipment (ie: the server), while some require that it be purchased from them.
 Each of these companies have various structures but this all needs to be weighed out versus what they can offer in return.
 On average, most internet wagering business owners end up with 15 - 40% of the monthly profits.